-Extroverts prove to be wonderful partners to introverts, as they help ease their loved ones into the world and make them used to the hustle and bustle without it all gets overwhelming.
+Extroverts are wonderful partners to introverts, as they help ease their loved ones into the world and make them used to the hustle and bustle without it all getting overwhelming.

 Extroverts are loud when they are in love.
 They will jump and shout it all from the top of a tower.

-Whereas, to find whether an introvert is in love requires a keen eye.
-For introverts, they use their own peculiar way to express their feelings.
+Whereas to find whether an introvert is in love requires a keen eye.
+Introverts use their peculiar way of expressing their feelings.
 They help their extrovert partner channel their feelings on a much bigger scale and settle down.

-Introvert personality and relationships are difficult to pin down.
-As they shy away from words so much, that if one does not pay attention, they will miss everything.
+Introverted personalities and relationships take time to pin down.
+As they shy away from words so much that if one does not pay attention, they will miss everything.
 They are very low-key about their feelings and are also not fond of socializing.

 Can introverts be in relationships?

-Being in love with an introvert is an amazing emotional ride, as they are quiet and reserved when it comes to social outings.
+Being in love with an introvert is an amazing emotional ride, as they are quiet and reserved regarding social outings.

 They prove to be great observers.

-Introvert personality and relationships are extremely complicated, as they hardly ever express their emotions and sometimes even bottle things up.
-They tackle any problem head-on and are very much in tune with themselves – though they almost never show it.
+Introvert personalities and relationships are extremely complicated, as they never express their emotions and sometimes even bottle things up.
+They tackle any problem head-on and are very much in tune with themselves – though they rarely show it.

-Handling an introvert personality and relationship is a tough task; however, if done correctly, it is a ride worthwhile.
+Handling an introverted personality and relationship is a tough task; however, if done correctly, it is worthwhile.

 Things to know about being in a relationship with an introvert

-If you are married to, or are in a relationship with an introvert, or even if you are romantically interested in one, here are a few pointers to ease you into a conversation to avoid any and all introvert-extrovert relationship problems –
+If you are married to or are dating an introvert, or even if you are romantically interested in one, here are a few pointers to ease you into a conversation to avoid any introvert-extrovert relationship problems –

 1. An introvert’s decompression means staying in

-After a long week of everyday struggle, when exhaustion tries its best to pull you under, a number of people crave to go out of the town for an evening just to decompress and re-energize.
+After a long week of everyday struggle, when exhaustion tries to pull you under, several people crave to go out of town for an evening to decompress and re-energize.

 In contrast, introverts find the idea of socializing tiresome.
 Their job is a necessity to them; everyone needs to get paid.
-However, the idea of extending the requirement to further expand their social circle by going out to pubs seems like a hell of a task.
+However, extending the requirement to expand their social circle by going out to pubs seems like a hell of a task.

 This is where the idea loses its charm.